 Get this straightforward guide to launching a B.C. business if you’re not a Canadian citizen here.

-Can I Own a Business?
+Can I Own a Business as an Immigrant?

 Anyone can own a sole proprietorship, partnership or corporation in BC, regardless of their citizenship status.
 This makes B.C. the most flexible province in the country regarding non-resident businesses.